ACA Frequently Asked Questions

 • Live in the United States (US)

 • Be a US citizen, national, or be lawfully present.
 (See I am an immigrant.
-Am I eligible? for more information).
+Am I eligible? in this FAQ for more information).

-To see if you qualify for an ACA plan and the savings you are eligible for, call American Exchange at 888.995.1674.
+Most people qualify for free or low cost plans.
+To see if you qualify for financial savings, call American Exchange at 888.995.1674.

 Q: What will it cost to enroll?

 The cost varies by the type of plan you buy and your household income.
-For individuals with income up to 150% FPL, the required contribution is zero, while at an income of 400% FPL or above, the required contribution is 8.5% of household income.
+For individuals with income up to 150% of the Federal Poverty Line (FPL), the required contribution is zero.
+If your income is 400% FPL or above, your required contribution is 8.39% of household income.
+To learn more, download our Family Glitch Explained flyer.

-The ACA marketplace offers help paying for premiums and out-of-pocket costs, like copays and deductibles, based on your income.
-Premium tax credits lower your monthly payments for your plan.
-Cost sharing subsidies lower your out-of-pocket cost when you go to the doctor or have a hospital stay.
+You could get help paying premiums and out-of-pocket costs, like copays and deductibles, based on your income.
+Premium tax credits lower your monthly premium.
+Cost sharing subsidies lower your out-of-pocket costs when you go to the doctor or have a hospital stay.

 Plans are split into 4 groups to make it easier for you to compare plans and understand costs.
 Bronze plans usually have the lowest monthly premiums, but they have the highest deductibles and other cost sharing.
 American Exchange created a guide to help you understand the different metal groups.
 Click here to download Understanding ACA Metal Plans.